 The revenue can reimburse federal agencies tasked with dealing with the effects of climate change.
 These include:

 - The Federal Emergency Management Agency which deals with hurricane damage

-- The U.S. Forest Service spent almost $2.5 billion in 2017.
-Fighting wildfires consumed 52% of its budget.
+- The U.S. Forest Service spent more than $2 billion in 2017.
+Fighting wildfires consumed 55% of its budget.
 This leaves little to spend on forest management.

 - The National Flood Insurance Program had accumulated $39.4 billion in debt by 2018